General information and tips for prospective fellowship applicants

 • For full-time sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to Native American healthcare OR tribal public policy.
 Open to U.S. citizens, permanent residents, and U.S. nationals.

 • Up to $5,000 for tuition, room and board, or other educational expenses.
-Students who win as sophomores may re-apply in the junior year.
+Students who win as sophomores may re-apply in their junior year.

 • Minimum 3.55 cumulative GPA.

-• Selection based on academic achievement and honors, record of leadership and service, relevant work experience, letters of recommendation, and a critical essay discussing Congressman Morris K. Udall's or Secretary Stewart L. Udall's public policy work and its relation to the applicant's interests and career goals.
+• Selection based on academic achievement and honors, a record of leadership and service, relevant work experience, letters of recommendation, and a critical essay discussing Congressman Morris K. Udall's or Secretary Stewart L. Udall's public policy work and its relation to the applicant's interests and career goals..

-• Approximately 75 Udall Scholars selected each spring.
+• Approximately 75 Udall Scholars are selected each spring.

 • The Vertex Foundation encourages applicants with Cystic Fibrosis who can demonstrate financial need and have a record of strong academic achievement and leadership skills.